Last week was rough around our house. Our kids are finally out of school for the summer and this mama is TIRED.

 Do you need a way to structure your kids’ chores this summer?
 Are you looking for ways to teach them about goals?
-Grab my free HEART Goals for Kids Checklist printable now!
+Grab my HEART Goals for Kids Checklist printable or HEART Goals for Kids Sticky Notepad now!

 I created HEART Goals as a system to help me prioritize my day.
 Most people think long term or big picture when they hear the word “goals.”
 They aren’t wrong.
 Yes, I too believe in big dreams and lofty goals.
 But I also know that what we do every day, our habits and our routines, are what help us reach those goals.

 Here are a few things to note if you’re want to adopt the chores as a daily goal system for your kids!
 Download the HEART Goals for Kids printable now to get started.

 - We don’t call these chores, but rather “daily goals”.
 There are two reasons for this: one, we want our kids to make these habits, and two, we want our kids to understand that these are the elements of life that all future success will be built on.

 - Yes, our kids do the laundry.
 Actually, they do their laundry, and sometimes my husband David’s laundry.
 A friend recently asked me how I got them to start doing their own laundry, and I thought about it for a minute and said, “Well, I started doing my own!” and laughed.
 But seriously, I was teaching them how to do laundry and was going nuts when the towels were in with the colors.
 I just decided that I wanted to do my own, to keep my clothes nicer, and we can use the play clothes for teaching how to do laundry.
 It’s not a perfect system, but it works for us.